 - smoking – either being a smoker or inhaling other people’s smoke (passive smoking)

 - having diabetes

-- depression, being socially isolated and not having quality social support.
+- having depression, being socially isolated or not having quality social support.

-Other factors that can increase the risk of developing CHD include:
+Other factors that can increase the risk of developing CVD include:

 - getting older

 - having a family history of early death from CVD, such as a first-degree relative younger than 60